 - 2 beaten egg yolks

-- Add ¼ cup of ice cold water and mix together by pressing the flour together to form a dough ball.
+- Add the ice water a little at a time and press the flour together to form a dough ball.
 Do not knead the dough as this will remove the flaky texture.

-- Cut the cheese into cubes and add to a food processor along with the butter, mustard and pepper.
+- Cut the cheese into cubes and add to a food processor along with the butter, flour, mustard and pepper and process until smooth.
+Alternatively you could grate the cheese on the fine side of a cheese grater, then mix in the butter, flour, mustard and pepper until it is a smooth paste.

 - Preheat the oven to 350°F

-- Add about 2 tablespoons of cheese mixture to the center of the rolled out piece of dough, then spread it out with a knife.
+- Then cut into 6 equal rectangles and add about 2 tablespoons of cheese mixture to the center of the rectangle

-- Using a fork seal the ends of the cheese roll and then pierce the top.
+- Using a fork seal the ends of the cheese roll and then pierce the top to allow air too escape during baking.
+Repeat until all 6 rectangles are filling and sealed, then place the cheese rolls on a greased cookie sheet